top of page

 It is important to listen to other peoples opinions and take them on board.
 When working with young players you also have a relationship with their parents.
 Hopefully my parents can see that I am striving for the best for them not only in football but in life.
 There are times of course when people opinions will vary.

-Im very clear in my communication with parents and players and always explain the why.
-Ultimately im the person at the pointy end and I will make the decision - but I will always offer reasoning and rationale why.
+I'm very clear in my communication with parents and players and always explain the why.
+Ultimately I'm the person at the pointy end and I will make the decision - but I will always communicate my why.
 Again this is easier if you have a holistic understanding of your players.
-It is also important to have a team around you that you can work with and have honesty and transparancy.
-My Coach and Club Chairman (above) are 2 people I can speak too, bounce ideas off and offfer support to me.
-There are alot of moving parts in football and its important to make sure that as the person who is trying to balance and look after everything you are balanced and are looking after youself too.
+It is also important to have a team around you that you can work with and have honesty and transparency.
+My Coach and Club Chairman (above) are 2 people I can speak too, bounce ideas off and offer support to me.
+Other Coaches at Wolves (Left) are people I like to speak to engage with regarding ideas also.
+There are a lot of moving parts in football and its important to make sure that as the person who is trying to balance and look after everything you are balanced and are looking after yourself too.
+Ive met other coaches and Mentors on the UEFA B who I engage with and offer support too and receive support from.

 Its important to remember that things take time.
 The players are U13 and taking their first steps into 11v11 football.
 There is spectrum of ablilities and we are working with them to develop them.
 We dont go out and buy players, we dont try and scour other clubs locally for players and poach them - we work with players who want to play football and try to develop their ability.
 We adopt a system accordingly based on how the players develop and at what rate.
 Reviewing each session is vital to this